snagaraj0/Hi-C/README.md

 Find a Bowtie2 index online(widely available) as a reference genome or use bowtie2-builder(not recommended).

-# Running Bowtie2 to create SAM files
+# Bowtie2 creates SAM files as an end-to-end aligner

-Make sure to run Bowtie2 as an end to end aligner, rather than in paired-read alignment!
-This is due to the format of the shell-script which extracts information later on in the workflow.

 Example: bowtie2 -x [path to index] [options] -S [name of preferred .sam file output] [fastq_1 file]
          bowtie2 -x [path to index] [options] -S [name of preferred .sam file output] [fastq_2 file]